cuokumura/Data-Augmenting-For-Submerged-SLAM/README.md

 ```

 ### Contrast
+Please see the code for contrast.py.
+You will need to speficy the command line arguments as follows:
+- --imgDir: path to the image folder that contrast adjustment will be performed on.
+- --imgContrast: the contrast factor to be applied to the images in --imgDir.
+- --rgbPath: the path to the directory to store the RGB contrasted images.
+- --bwPath: the path to the directory to store the grayscale contrasted images.

 ### Brightness
 We will use two different deep learning models for brightness enhancement.
 The directions are as follows: